silvermanj7/jsonwebtoken.github.io/views/md/introduction.md

 **NEW:** get the [JWT Handbook for free](https://auth0.com/e-books/jwt-handbook) and learn JWTs in depth!

-## What is JSON Web Token?
+## What is a JSON Web Token?
 JSON Web Token (JWT) is an open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with the **HMAC** algorithm) or a public/private key pair using **RSA**.

 Let's explain some concepts of this definition further.

-- **Compact**: Because of its smaller size, JWTs can be sent through an URL, POST parameter, or inside an HTTP header.
+- **Compact**: Because of its smaller size, JWTs can be sent through a URL, POST parameter, or inside an HTTP header.
 Additionally, the smaller size means transmission is fast.

 - **Self-contained**: The payload contains all the required information about the user, avoiding the need to query the database more than once.